masonbatch/dsc-capstone/README.md

 # Statistical Communication

-The question we wanted to answer was whether producing a big budget film (production budget > \\$100,000,000) or small budget film (production budget < \\$5,000,000) would be better for Computing Vision.
+The question we wanted to answer was whether producing a big budget film (production budget > \\$50,000,000) or small budget film (production budget < \\$10,000,000) would be better for Computing Vision.
 Being a new company with little experience in the Movie Indstury and no name sake, going all in on a large budget film is risky.

-We looked at what percentage of small, medium, and large budget films produced a profit and to our surprise small budget films drastcially out perform big budget films.
-In fact, 47.90% of small budget films were profitable, and only 6.86% of big budget films were profitable.
-This led us to believe that producing small budget films would be better for Computing Vision.

 To test this, we calculated what the average Gross Margin ratio was for each of the budget sizes by creating a categorical variable to indicate the budget category.
 After some analysis we ran a independent two sample t test because we did not have all movies created in this test however we wanted to see whether their average gross margins were significantly different.